Structure

 • Or organisations that support their community to organize events (“Intrinsic”, “CCC”, “Autonome Schule Zürich”…)

-You can find the ID of a group in the URL.
-E.G. https://dev.openki.net/group/b0f1a82d36/ASZ
+You can find the ID of a organization in the URL.
+E.G. https://dev.openki.net/organization/b0f1a82d36/ASZ

 Categories